HybridScale/orthus/running.md

 ### Serial jobs

-An example of the a simple script to start a serial job (requiring only 1 CPU core) which prints the _data_ and _hostname_:
+An example of a simple script to start a serial job (requiring only 1 CPU core) which prints the _data_ and _hostname_:
 ```
     #!/bin/bash